yjlolo/vae-audio/README.md

 The repo is under construction.

 The project is built to facillitate research on using VAEs to model audio.
 It provides
- - [ ] code for the paper [Learning Disentangled Representations of Timbre and Pitch for Musical Instrument Sounds Using Gaussian Mixture Variational Autoencoders](https://arxiv.org/pdf/1906.08152.pdf)
  - [x] [vanilla VAE](https://arxiv.org/abs/1312.6114)
  - [x] [Gaussian mixture VAE](https://arxiv.org/abs/1611.05148)
  - [ ] [vector-quantized VAE](https://arxiv.org/abs/1711.00937)